An EZ-structure for the mapping class group: A topology for

-To achieve this goal we use \emph{markings} of (not necessarily proper) essential subsurfaces $S_0$ of the surface $S$.
+The main tool are \emph{complete markings} of (not necessarily proper) essential subsurfaces $S_0$ of the surface $S$.
 Such a marking consists of a pants decomposition $P$ for $S_0$ together with a collection of \emph{spanning curves}.
-Each such spanning curve intersects one of the pants curves from $P$ in the minimal number of points (one or two) and is disjoint from all other pants curves.
+For every component $c$ of $P$, there exists such a spanning curve which intersects $c$ in the minimal number of points (one or two) and is disjoint from all other pants curves.
 Two spanning curves may not be disjoint, but we require that the number of their intersection points is bounded from above by a universal constant.
 Since there are only finitely many topological types of pants decompositions, this can clearly be achieved.
 There is a natural way to equip the set of all markings on $S_0$ with the structure of a locally finite connected graph on which the mapping class group ${\rm Mod}(S_0)$ of $S_0$ acts properly and cocompactly.
 We refer to \cite{MM00} for more information on this construction.

-Choose a marking $\mu$ on $S$ as a basepoint for the proper cocompact action of ${\rm Mod}(S)$.
-For every subsurface $S_0$ of $S$ which is distinct from a pair of pants or an annulus, this marking can be used to construct a marking $\mu(S_0)$ of $S_0$ as follows.
+Choose a marking $\mu$ on $S$ as a basepoint for the proper cocompact action of ${\rm Mod}(S)$ on the marking graph.
+For every subsurface $S_0$ of $S$ which is distinct from a pair of pants or an annulus, this marking can be used to construct a marking ${\rm pr}_{S_0}(\mu)$ of $S_0$ as follows.

 There is a coarsely well defined \emph{subsurface projection}